1 / 2

 Care Guide

-Harvest lower leaves from bottom up as they reach full size—leave growing tip and upper leaves.
-Plant continues producing for months.
-Remove yellowing lower leaves.Maintenance Level
+Harvest lower leaves individually from the bottom up as they reach full size — leave the growing tip and the upper 4–6 leaves intact for continued production.
+Plants continue producing for 4–6 months from transplant under typical conditions.
+Remove yellowing or insect-damaged lower leaves to maintain plant vigor and reduce pest harborage.Maintenance Level

 lowContainer Growing